Dr Alexandra Campbell

 - Lecturer in English Literature - Poetry & Environment (English Literature)

-Dr Campbell is a Lecturer in English Literature (Poetry and Environment) based in the School of Critical Studies.
+Dr Campbell is a Lecturer in Contemporary Literature and Environmental Cultures, based in the School of Critical Studies.
 Before arriving at Glasgow she held previous positions at Edinburgh Napier University, the University of Edinburgh, and Bath Spa University.
 She received her PhD from the University of Glasgow.

 - Blue Humanities and Critical Ocean Studies